USA drinks show dangerous level of toxic metals - Breaking Latest News

 The researchers did not identify the specific brands studied, but noted that they can be purchased in local supermarkets and retail stores.
 The study highlights how the quality controls conducted by the US federal authorities are insufficient and allow the marketing of unsuitable products.

-The results of the study, entitled “Toxic metals and essential elements contents in commercially available fruit juices and other non-alcoholic beverages from the United States“, were published in the Journal of Food Composition and Analysis.
+I risultati dello studio, intitolato “Toxic metals and essential elements contents in commercially available fruit juices and other non-alcoholic beverages from the United States“, sono stati pubblicati sul Journal of Food Composition and Analysis.

 Thanks to our Telegram channel you can stay updated on the publication of new articles from Economic Scenarios.